jes-bro/oscar_wilde_literary_devices/README.md

 ```
 To download the CMU dictionary of phonemes for the alliteration function

+We also make extensive use of re, itertools, and other built-in python libraries.

 ## Usage

 The oscar_wilde_literary_devices.ipynb file has cells that denote how to use all of our plotting functions.
 Simply replace the urls in list_of_urls with the ones you care about analyzing to make the functions create plots specific to your data.